50 most popular Sherwin Williams neutral colors

 This dashing color can create a chic, seamless look when paired with light fixtures, hardware, and other metallic accents.

-Naval is excellent for use on accent walls or in spaces where you want to create a calming, relaxing atmosphere, such as bedrooms, home offices, or bathrooms.
+Naval is excellent for use on accent walls or in spaces where you want to create a calm atmosphere, such as bedrooms, home offices, or bathrooms.

 Whether you’re going for a warm and comforting vibe or a sleek, sophisticated look, there’s a Sherwin Williams neutral color for every design preference and requirement.